LeeGriffin/Elevators/README.md

   ---Next Steps---

-  5)Trying out different kinds of forecasting models 6)Showing the number of floors saved
+   5. Trying out different kinds of forecasting models
+   6. Showing the number of floors saved